This guide explains the steps you need to install LXQt Desktop in Arch Linux.

 I hope you are already connected to the internet.
-If not, try using a USB dongle or wired internet connection which Arch installer automatically configure and detect.
-If you do not have a wired connection available, follow this guide to configure a wireless or wifi network using Arch Linux installer.
+If not, try using a USB dongle or wired internet connection, which the Arch installer automatically configures and detects.
+If you do not have a wired connection available, follow this guide to configure a wireless or wifi network using the Arch Linux installer.

 Run the below commands in sequence to install the base system in the mounted partition.
 The download size is approx 400 MB.

 pacstrap /mnt base base-devel linux linux-firmware nano dhcpcd net-tools grub

 Once complete, generate file system table without which you can’t boot the system.

 Follow the below commands in sequence to configure the base system.
 This involves setting up your locale, language, add a login user, and setting up the internet.

 Uncomment the locale of your choice by removing # at the beginning.
 For this guide, I have chosen en_US.UTF-8 UTF-8.
 Press CTRL+O, Enter, and CTRL+X to exit from nano.

 Set up the language using the below command.

 Again, you can choose them as per your needs.
 You can list the local time zones via the below commands.